 - The Denver Chapter makes gluten-free food contributions each year to local food pantries across the metro area, including the Loveland Food Bank and the Bienvenidos Food Bank in Denver.

 - In 2015 the Chapter contributed to efforts to rebuild the home of a member whose property was devastated in a natural disaster.

 - The Denver Chapter has worked with World Heritage International Student Exchange Program to place exchange students with gluten-related disorders in families that must manage the same restrictions.

 - Each year the Denver Chapter sponsors and supports kid’s camps that cater to children with eating restrictions, such as Roundup River Ranch in Gypsum, CO and the American Diabetes Association’s Kids Camp in Woodland Park, Colorado.

 - The Chapter has held countless Neighborhood Noshes since 2000, bringing together members at local restaurants to share gluten-free meals.

-- For the last 10 years the Denver Chapter has sponsored the largest gluten-free food fair in Colorado, the Incredible Edible Gluten-Free Food Fair, providing the community with access to the latest in gluten-free product options.
+- For 11 years the Denver Chapter sponsored the largest gluten-free food fair in Colorado, the Incredible Edible Gluten-Free Food Fair, providing the community with access to the latest in gluten-free product options.